isaomatsunami/making-3d-map/README.md

 ![trimmed quake data](images/trimmeddata.png)

-This is a good training for text manipulation by scripting language (Python/Ruby).
+This is a good training for text manipulation by scripting languages (Python/Ruby).

 ------------------------
 webGL presentation
 ------------------------

 THREE.js is the most popular library and I used it for the first version of Hakone 3D map.
-But it is too large a library, in many cases larger than geometry data.
+But it is too large a library(THREE.min.js = 470KB), in many cases larger than geometry data.
 I wrote my own wrapper library.
 I won't elaborate how to use it.

 Following points are common in both cases.